Obesity is an epidemic

 – Low in calories.
 This will help your pet lose weight even if they aren’t exercising often.
 Enriched with extra vitamins and minerals, it is well balanced to provide your pet with all the nutrition they need to be healthy and happy.

-Starting April 29th 2019, Inwood Animal Clinic will be hosting a Biggest Loser Challenge!
-Inspired by the television show of the same name, where contestants competed to win a large cash prize by losing the highest percentage of weight.
-In our version, our contest is open to overweight or obese cats and dogs with a body condition score index of 7 and above and will run for 12 weeks.
-Pets must be on the Royal Canin satiety support diet and come in monthly for an evaluation and photo session.
-The top 3 pets with the highest percentage of weight loss will win not only great health but fabulous pet prizes catered to their species.
-Interested?
+On April 29th 2019, Inwood Animal Clinic hosted a Biggest Loser Challenge.
+Inspired by the television show of the same name, where contestants compete to win a large cash prize by losing the highest percentage of weight.
+In our version, our contest was open to overweight or obese cats and dogs with a body condition score index of 7 and above and ran for 12 weeks.

 Fat or fit – your pet’s Body Condition Score.